April 17, 2026 · By Alex Morgan

 Week 4: Review your numbers.
 Track hours saved, leads contacted, and appointments set.
 Decide which tools earned a permanent spot in your workflow and which ones you can drop.

-These targets are based on reported outcomes from the tools listed above.
-Individual results depend on your market, lead volume, and how consistently you use the tools during the trial period.
+These targets come from reported outcomes by the tools listed above.
+Your results depend on your market, lead volume, and how consistently you use the tools during the trial period.

 Frequently Asked Questions